41murage/moringa-school-projects/README.md

 * emporing their youth to exploit their creativity with the main aim of decreasing unemployment rate
 * to tarnish and remove the political cleche of corruption and removing any leaders whos main aim of entering office is on greedy means
-* support sports on a higher level so as to represent
+* support sports on a higher level so as to represent their countries hence increasing patriotism
+* aim of ending world hunger begins with third world countries

 every first world country has that finesse or leadership maybe even plan that makes it lead decreasing poverty rates boosting their economy to surpase others